Israel claims senior Hamas commander Marwan Issa killed in Gaza strike

 The Israeli military had previously said they had targeted Issa in an air strike on an underground compound in central Gaza on March 9-10.

-Issa was a deputy to Mohammed Deif, the longtime leader of Hamas’ military wing the Qassam Brigades.
+Issa was a deputy to Mohammed Deif, the longtime leader of Hamas’s military wing the Qassam Brigades.

-Hamas’ top leader in Gaza, and the alleged mastermind of the October 7 attack that triggered Israel’s latest assault on Gaza, is Yahya Sinwar.
+Hamas’s top leader in Gaza, and the alleged mastermind of the October 7 attack that triggered Israel’s latest assault on Gaza, is Yahya Sinwar.

 Both Sinwar and Deif are believed to be alive and in hiding in Gaza, and Israel has vowed to kill them.

-Israel says it has killed over 13,000 Hamas fighters since the start of the war, but has not provided any evidence to support its claims.
+Israel says it has killed more than 13,000 Hamas fighters since the start of the war, but has not provided any evidence to support its claims.

 ‘Producing more and more leaders’